-The school has introduced the new primary curriculum and is committed to ensuring pupils learn key knowledge and concepts for all subjects in greater depth by carefully planned learning progression.
+The school has introduced the new National Primary curriculum and is committed to ensuring pupils learn key knowledge and concepts for all subjects in greater depth by carefully planned learning progression.
 This is delivered through a four year rolling programme in KS 2 and three years in KS1.
 Subject teaching is enhanced through planned cross curricular topics and visits.

 Our curriculum threads SMSC (Spiritual, Moral, Social and Cultural) across all subject areas and school life and ensures pupils are aware of the history and values of Britain and prepares pupils for life in modern Britain.